Embedding Generalized CP Symmetry in One Zero Texture Neutrino Mass Models: Results and Discussions

 \end{enumerate}

-We have presented the correlation plots of various parameters for matrices \( m_{IV} \) and \( m_{VI} \), as only they are compatible with the Planck data as well as with P20H+DESI/SDSS+DES-SN dataset.
-Figure \ref{fig6:a}, shows the correlation between the two Majorana phases $\rho$ and $\sigma$, and indicates that $\rho$ is sharply constrained around 0 and \( \pm \pi/2 \) for matrix \( m_{IV} \).
-Figure \ref{fig6:b} shows the correlation between Jarsklog invariant(J) and Dirac CP phase($\delta$) for matrix \( m_{IV} \), which shows the allowed parameter space.
-Figure \ref{fig7:a} also shows the correlation between the two Majorana phases $\rho$ and $\sigma$, and indicates that $\rho$ is sharply constrained around 0 and \( \pm \pi/2 \) for matrix \( m_{VI} \).
-Figure \ref{fig7:b} shows the correlation between Jarsklog invariant and Dirac CP phase for matrix \( m_{VI} \).
+We have presented the correlation plots of various parameters for matrices \( m_{II} \) and \( m_{III} \), as only they are compatible with the Planck data as well as with P20H+DESI/SDSS+DES-SN dataset.
+Figure \ref{fig6}(\subref{fig6:a}), shows the correlation between the two Majorana phases $\rho$ and $\sigma$ for matrix \( m_{II} \).
+Figure \ref{fig6}(\subref{fig6:b}) shows the correlation between Jarsklog invariant(J) and Dirac CP phase($\delta$) for matrix \( m_{II} \), which shows the allowed parameter space.
+Figure \ref{fig7}(\subref{fig7:a}) also shows the correlation between the two Majorana phases $\rho$ and $\sigma$ for matrix \( m_{III} \).
+Figure \ref{fig7}(\subref{fig7:b}) shows the correlation between Jarsklog invariant and Dirac CP phase for matrix \( m_{III} \).